If you need support (safety first)

 It does not offer counselling, legal representation, or crisis support.

 Instead, it serves as a stable, long-term reference point for South Africans seeking reliable information in an area where national guidance is still largely absent.
+The data repository acts as a foresight engine, charting the inevitable course of global human rights law.

 If you are seeking support, please visit the dedicated Support section.

-“Websites are critical to share knowledge and resources about conversion practices.”
+β€œWebsites are critical to share knowledge and resources about conversion practices.”

 – Community-Based Research Centre (Canada)